aanilgeo/aanilgeo/README.md

 I'm **Andrew**, a senior **Computer Science** student at **New Jersey Institute of Technology**, passionate about merging technology with creativity to solve real-world challenges.

-- 🚀 **Software Engineer Intern at NASA**: Worked on optimizing systems for space mission launches, fueling my passion for software engineering and innovative problem-solving.
+- 🚀 **Software Engineer Intern @ NASA**: Worked on optimizing systems for space mission launches, fueling my passion for software engineering and innovative problem-solving.
-- 🤖 **Generative AI Extern at Cognizant**: Fine-tuned image classification models to enhance their efficiency and performance.
+- 🤖 **Generative AI Extern @ Cognizant**: Fine-tuned image classification models to enhance their efficiency and performance.
-- 🛠️ **Student Technician at NJIT**: Upgraded campus-wide communication systems, boosting operational efficiency by 80% and improving network connectivity in residential dorms.
+- 🛠️ **Student Technician @ NJIT**: Upgraded campus-wide communication systems, boosting operational efficiency by 80% and improving network connectivity in residential dorms.
-- 🌐 **Web & Multimedia Editor at The Vector**: Spearheaded digital strategy, enhancing digital engagement and reaching over 15,000 users by updating the website and social media.
+- 🌐 **Web & Multimedia Editor @ The Vector**: Spearheaded digital strategy, enhancing digital engagement and reaching over 15,000 users by updating the website and social media.

 # 💻 Tech Stack: